mycroorg/mycroorg.github.io/index.md

 ---
 ---

 #  fungi and yeasts of interest in agri-foods
 {% include section.html %}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Fungi constitute the core of our scientific research.
+We seek to understand the biology and genetics of toxigenic and phytopathogenic filamentous fungi, as well as yeasts of industrial interest.

 {%
   include button.html